 Not sure which policy limit to pick?
 Learn how much cyber liability insurance you may need.

-It’s not all about paying more as there are two key ways to keep policy coverage within your budget.
+It’s not all about paying more as there are three key ways to keep the cost of cyber insurance down.

 Most insurers let you decide whether to make your insurance payments once a month or once a year.
 It’s tempting to make monthly payments because it’s more budget-friendly, but you can usually get a discount if you pay the entire premium cost up front.

-View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.
+Insurance premiums vary based on the policies a business buys.
+View our small business insurance cost overview or find out the average costs for other common types of business insurance.